 But as enjoyable as it can be, learning new skills might be boring to some.
-And that can be due to many reasons: the teacher/coach is not enthusiastic, they find the lessons repetitive and boring, too much instruction (“paralysis by analysis”) or just lack of coordination on their part.
+That can be due to many reasons: the teacher/coach is not enthusiastic, they find the lessons repetitive and boring, too much instruction (“paralysis by analysis”), or just a lack of coordination on their part.

 Learning tennis must be done through the right amount of technical knowledge and, most importantly, fun drills and games.